WojciechMatuszewski/programming-notes/aws/aws-stuff.md

 The step 3 is crucial.
 Remember that whenever you upload something to a bucket that is not yours, you can control how much access to the underlying object the bucket owner has.

+#### Access Points

+- having multiple different statements in bucket policy can be painful.
+Especially when we are talking multiple users

+* _access points_ allow you to **create a designeted URL with a policy for a given user to request data from**

+- this way you **can have 1 policy per 1 user per 1 endpoint**

 #### Encryption

 - **PER OBJECT** basis